ibexa/documentation-user/docs/content_management/create_edit_pages.md

 When you hover over the window frame, blue line appears.
 Click-and-drag the border to adjust the size.

-You cannot publish a Page if you have not set all the required settings of all blocks.
+You cannot publish a page if you haven't set all the required settings of all blocks.

 !!! tip
     Settings and function of custom-made blocks of content depend on their design.